Second-Last/math1060-fvt/slides.md

 ---

-# Challenge #3: Dealing with Noise and Multiple Scales
+# Challenge #3: Real-World Noise and Scale Variation

 This isn't the perfect world of MA1060 anymore :( Noise is everywhere!